-Students who withdraw, or drop out, or are dismissed prior to completing 100% of their program will receive a pro rata refund.
+Students who withdraw, or drop out, or are dismissed prior to completing 100% of the term/payment period will receive a pro rata refund of tuition, technology fees and supply/equipment fees as applicable.
 The last date of actual attendance is used in calculating any refund amount.
 The refund to be paid to students for their program of instruction shall be calculated as follows: